The biggest lie in HR: People quit bosses not companies

-Some people blame their managers for a lack of career progression, and sometimes they’re right.
-But often the progression of a manager’s direct reports is out of their control.
+Some people blame their managers for lack of career progression, and sometimes they’re right.
+But often, the progression of a manager’s direct reports is out of their control.
 Factors such as how the company is structured, what type of work the business is prioritizing, and how the organization thinks about applying people to that work all come into play.

 Skilled managers make a big difference, of course.
 Why else recruit the best to your management team?

 But there are things that an organization can do to create an engaging environment, which managers alone cannot do.
 In addressing a retention issue, priority one should be creating learning and development opportunities and real chances for progression.